Paint The Kitchen Red

 • Once the liquid has evaporated, stir more frequently to keep the onions from burning; they can burn in seconds!

-• If the onions begin to stick to the bottom of the pan, add water, 1 tablespoon at a time, to deglaze, and keep stirring.
+• If the onions stick to the bottom, add water one tablespoon at a time to loosen them.

 • After about 5 minutes, the onions will become a thick paste, caramelized and fragrant.